Dowker-type theorems for disk-polygons in normed planes: Preliminaries

 In the following list we collect some elementary properties of $C$-spindles and $C$-$n$-gons that we are going to use frequently in the paper.

-\begin{Remark} We have the following. \begin{itemize} \item[(a)] For any $x,y \in \Re^2$ with $||x-y||_C \leq 2$, $[x,y]_C$ is the intersection of at most two translates of $C$, and if $[x,y]_C$ is a translate of $C$, then $||x-y||_C=2$. \item[(b)] Conversely, a nonempty intersection of at most two translates of $C$ is the $C$-spindle of two (not necessarily distinct) points. \item[(c)] For any $x, y \in \Re^2$, $[x,y]_C=[x,y]$ if and only if a translate of $C$ contains $[x,y]$ in its boundary. \item[(d)] If $[x,y]_C \neq [x,y]$, then $[x,y]_C$ is a centrally symmetric convex disk whose boundary consists of two arcs, connecting $x$ and $y$, that are contained in the boundary of some translates of $C$. \item[(e)] Any $C$-$n$-gon is the $C$-hull of at most $n$ points contained in a translate of $C$, and vice versa. \end{itemize} \end{Remark}{
+\begin{Lemma} We have the following. \begin{itemize} \item[(a)] For any $x, y \in \Re^2$, $[x,y]_C=[x,y]$ if and only if a translate of $C$ contains $[x,y]$ in its boundary. \item[(b)] If $[x,y]_C \neq [x,y]$, then $[x,y]_C$ is a centrally symmetric convex disk whose boundary consists of two arcs, connecting $x$ and $y$, that are contained in the boundary of some translates of $C$. \item[(c)] For any $x,y \in \Re^2$ with $||x-y||_C \leq 2$, $[x,y]_C$ is the intersection of at most two translates of $C$, and if $[x,y]_C$ is a translate of $C$, then $||x-y||_C=2$. \item[(d)] Conversely, a nonempty intersection of at most two translates of $C$ is the $C$-spindle of two (not necessarily distinct) points. \item[(e)] A set is a $C$-$n$-gon if and only if it is the $C$-hull of at most $n$ points contained in a translate of $C$. \end{itemize} \end{Lemma}